-Based in Glasgow, I regularly work with The Beacon Arts Centre where I am the Youth Theatre and Young Company leader, The Royal Conservatoire of Scotland for whom I lead their RCS Juniors Acting level 2s as well as teaching the Musical Theatre students, and Aberdeen Performing Arts for whom I work on a project-by-project basis.
-I have also recently worked as a workshop facilitator for Traverse Theatre, PACE Theatre, and YTAS.
+Based in Glasgow, I regularly work with The Beacon Arts Centre where I am the Youth Theatre and Young Company leader, The Royal Conservatoire of Scotland for whom I lead their RCS Juniors Acting Level 2s, as well as PACE Youth Theatre and Aberdeen Performing Arts for whom I work on a project-by-project basis.
+I have also facilitated workshops for Traverse Theatre, RCS Fair Access, RCS Short Courses, and YTAS.

 YTAS noted that “it was refreshing to see a youth theatre performance that relied on the value of storytelling” and the production “packed a pretty punch at the end in a gentle but thought-provoking way”.
 At Chrysalis it received a strong review in the Herald describing it as “a life-affirming allegory about fighting for what you believe” in which “the Greenock company demonstrates the power of a good story colourfully told.”